 - refrain from only specificity programs

 - do not use loads over 70-80% 1RM

 As stated earlier it is still important to maintain multi lateral training.
 Circuit training is ideal for this particularly during the beginning of the off season.
 Ensure that weight increases are gradual and careful to prevent injuries and over training.

-To determine the level of endurance training required for your sport it is important to know the ergogenisis.
+To determine the level of endurance training required for softball, it is important to know the ergogenisis.

 Although the specific training can be dependant on the sport, aerobic endurance is an important base for recovery and regeneration for any sport.

 This is where it all comes together and it all begins for the high performance athlete.
 With adequate and well planned training the athlete will transition smoothly into high performance with confidence in their technical, tactical and physical abilities.
-Although it does not appear to be an important factor in much of the literature mental training is critical for many aspects of elite sports.
+Although it does not appear to be an important factor in much of the literature, mental training is critical for many aspects of softball regardless of the skill level.